den-yefa/Sale-s-Performance-Project/README.md

 *	Sales promotion success: an assessment of the promotional type and it’s impact on the overall sales.
 *	Regional comparison: An evaluation of sales and orders by region.

-    An interactive Power BI dashboard can be downloaded here

     The SQL queries utilized to inspect and perform quality checks can be found [here](https://raw.githubusercontent.com/den-yefa/Sales-Performance-Project/refs/heads/main/SQL/sales%20quality%20check.sql)